Web-Affan-Farooq/Manzarri/README.md

 ---

-Corrective Action Required: The backend code must be updated to target and delete orphaned records in the Orders document, mirroring the logic used for notifications.
+### 🔮 Future Implementations & Roadmap

-🔮 Future Implementations & Roadmap
+The following features and improvements are planned for future development .
-The following features and improvements are planned for future development cycles:
+- Create notifications section in profile section

-### Core Functionality & UX:
+- Create this app a PWA

-- Implement JWT (JSON Web Token) logic for enhanced security.
+- implement a membership functionality (mini gamification)
 - Implement a functionality for users to order custom-designed jewelry.
 - Implement a recommendation system for products.
 - Create a Ratings/Reviews system.